 In addition, pursuant to the Directors' Plan, each non-employee director of the Company, upon joining the Board of Directors, will receive non-qualified options to purchase shares of Common Stock and will receive non-qualified options to purchase an additional shares of Common Stock on the first day of each fiscal year thereafter.
-The exercise price of such options will be equal to the fair market value of the Common Stock on the respective date of grant, the term of the options will be ten years, and the options will become exercisable in 25% installments on each of the first four anniversaries of the date of grant.
+The exercise price of such value of the Common Stock on the respective date of grant, the term of the options will be ten years, and the options will become exercisable in 25% installments on each of the first four anniversaries of the date of grant.
 See "-- 1996 Non-Employee Directors' Stock Option Plan."